jmico/beekeeper/README.md

 ### Writing clients

-Clients provide an API to interact with the remote service.
+Clients of the service need an interface to use it without knowledge of the underlying RPC mechanisms.
+The class `Beekeeper::Client` provides simple methods to connect to the broker and make RPC calls.

-The class `Beekeeper::Client` provides methods to connect to the broker and make requests or send notifications.
-This is the API of the above service:
+This is the interface of the above service:

 ```
 package MyApp::Client;